omuremreyildiz/DSA_210_TERM_PROJECT/README.md

 ## Project Overview

 This project analyzes car accident data in Turkey from 2019 to 2023 with a focus on **vehicle type**.
 The goal is to evaluate how the type of vehicle impacts the likelihood of injury or death in traffic accidents.
-Through extensive exploratory data analysis (EDA), statistical testing, and visualization, the project seeks to uncover trends and differences in accident outcomes between vehicle categories such as cars, trucks, motorcycles, and more.
+Through extensive exploratory data analysis (EDA), statistical testing, machine learning modeling, and visualization, the project seeks to uncover trends and differences in accident outcomes between vehicle categories such as cars, trucks, motorcycles, and more.

 ## Motivation